 Following extensive surgery for a rare low-grade abdominal cancer in September 2022, Sue stepped down as Chief Executive in June 2023 and took up the role of a Trustee to continue to serve the Charity.

-Jeremy is currently Legal Director of the Packaging division at DS Smith Plc, a FTSE 100 business.
-Jeremy is a highly experienced M&A and commercial lawyer.
-At DS Smith, he has helped to embed a culture of legal and regulatory compliance and implemented a robust system for managing legal and other risks within the Packaging division.
+Jeremy is a Legal Consultant and former Legal Director of the Packaging division at DS Smith Plc, a FTSE 100 business.
+Jeremy is a highly experienced Mergers & Acquisitions (M&A) and commercial lawyer.
+At DS Smith, Jeremy helped to embed a culture of legal and regulatory compliance and implemented a robust system for managing legal and other risks within the Packaging division.

 Prior to DS Smith, Jeremy managed the UK Legal Team at Siemens and before that he was EMEA Region Counsel for Baker Hughes, a Fortune 500 company.
-Jeremy is passionate about charitable causes and delighted to join the Board of Trustees of Brain Tumour Research.
+Jeremy is passionate about finding a cure and delighted to be a Trustee of such an amazing charity.

 Nigel Boutwood has been at the forefront of brain tumour campaigning since 1993 when his son Charlie was diagnosed with a malignant medulloblastoma at the age of 20 months.
 Charlie’s treatment was remarkably successful and he is now grown-up, fit and healthy, and pursuing a career in advertising.
 Nigel remains passionate about giving something back to the brain tumour community and finding a cure for this dreadful disease.
 He is also Chairman of the charity Charlie’s Challenge.

 Ron is a qualified accountant with 25 years of experience in various finance leadership roles in both listed and unlisted private equity backed companies, most recently in oil and gas support services, software, neurological rehabilitation care homes, telecoms, oil and gas construction, shipping and fast-moving consumer goods (FMCG).